emer/emergent/README.md

 # Current Status / News

+* 6/12/2019: **Initial beta release!!**  The [leabra ra25](https://github.com/emer/leabra/blob/master/examples/ra25/README.md) example code is now sufficiently feature complete to provide a reasonable starting point for creating your own simulations, with both the Go and Python versions closely matched in functionality so you can choose either way (or explore both!).
+We expect that although there will certainly be changes and improvements etc (there are many planned additions already), the existing code should be reasonably stable at this point, with only relatively minor changes to the API -- it is now safe to start building your own models!
+Please file issues on github (use the emergent repository's issue tracker) for any bugs or other issues you find.

 * 5/2019: NetView nearly fully functional. `eplot` package and `Plot2D` widget provides basic dynamic gui for 2d plots.
 See [TODO](#todo) section below for current planning roadmap for a push to get all the basic functionality in place so people can start using it!

 * 4/2019: separated the `leabra` and `etable` repositories from the overall `emergent` repository, to make it easier to fork and save / modify just the algorithm components of the system independent of the overall emergent infrastructure, and because `etable` (and associated `etensor` and `bitslice`) packages are fully independent and useful more generally.
 This means that `emergent` is just a toolkit library with no runnable `examples` executables etc -- all of that has moved over to the `leabra` repository including the `python` wrapper.
 You just need to replace "github.com/emer/emergent/leabra/leabra" -> "github.com/emer/leabra/leabra" in your imports, and likewise "github.com/emer/emergent/etable" -> "github.com/emer/etable/etable", "github.com/emer/emergent/etensor" -> "github.com/emer/etable/etensor".